By Erin Huffstetler | 06/07/2015 | No Comments

 In addition to the vintage Reader’s Digest covers, they have 114 pages designed to help you manage your garden, complete with pockets for seeds, plant tags and other gardening goodies.
 There’s even an envelope you can use to store your garden receipts.
 So excited to have these finished!

-There were a couple other new products that I didn’t quite get finished in time (pausing to build bee traps will do that to ya), but I did manage to get a bunch of our existing products made.
+There were a couple other new products that I didn’t quite get finished in time, but I did manage to get a bunch of our existing products made.

 Like our tea towels …

 our bingo card notepads …